 Well, just whip that ol' cream ahead of time and you've got one less thing to worry about!

 There are packets of whipping cream stabilizers available commercially, but I usually don't have those around when I want to serve whipped cream.
 I was talking to my aunt about how to stabilize whipped cream and she sent me her genius recipe for it (thanks, Auntie Monika!) which involved a bit of gelatin softened in water.
 I researched the ingredients in those packets of commercial stabilizer and found that cornstarch was a main ingredient, so I added a touch of that to my aunt's gelatin system, and it works beautifully.

-You can have fluffy clouds of whipped cream that stay soft and a billowy in the fridge for over 24 hours – up to a couple of days, even.
-There’s no flopping or weeping or separating.
+You can have fluffy clouds of whipped cream that stay soft and a billowy in the fridge for over 24 hours - up to a few days, even.
+There's no flopping or weeping or separating.
 No whining or whinging (from the cream or the cook).
 You can make up your whipped cream ahead of time and forget about it.
 You can dish out a spoonful to add to your pie or your latté or just to sneak into your mouth when no one is looking.
-You can ice a cake with fluffy whipped cream and not worry about it melting off the cake like a zombie’s face in a furnace.
+You can ice a cake with fluffy whipped cream and not worry about it melting off the cake like a zombie's face in a furnace.

 Let the whipped cream extravaganza begin!